Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms

 The encoder and decoder which materialize the optimal test channel are presented in \figref{high_res} and \figref{high_res_decoder}, respectively.
-All of the switches in the encoder and the decoder are synchronized.\footnote{ It is to be understood that the switches change their positions with the upsampled rate ($m$).
+All of the switches in the encoder and the decoder are synchronized.\footnote{It is to be understood that the switches change their positions with the upsampled rate ($m$).
 Thus, in the encoder shown in Fig.~\ref{high_res}, the even samples $B_1[n]$ of $B[m]$ will go on the upper branch and the odd samples $B_2[n]$ will go on the lower branch.} The up sampling operation followed by lowpass filtering introduces a half-sample delay on the odd samples.
 This delay is corrected at the decoder by the delay operator $z^{-1}$ combined with the pair of up and downsamplers, see Fig.~\ref{high_res_decoder}.
 The outputs of the quantizer blocks $\mathcal{Q}(\cdot)$ are the reconstructed values $Y_1[k]$ and $Y_2[k]$.
 Moreover, at each time $k$, the codeword of quantizer 1 (quantizer 2) is entropy-coded (conditioned upon the dither signal) and put into packet 1 (packet 2).
 The packet encoding operation is reversed at the decoder in order to obtain $Y_1[k]$ or $Y_2[k]$.

-Since the two side descriptions consist of the even and odd instances of $V[m]$, applying the predictor $A(z)$ to each description in the original source rate is equivalent to the predictor $A(z^2)$ in the test channel.
-The two quantizer dither sequences are taken to be mutually independent, thus the two ECDQs are equivalent to the additive noise $Z[m]$ of the test channel.
-If each quantizer block is taken to be a high-dimensional ECDQ with the required rate, and Consequently, the two descriptions $Y_1[n]$ and $Y_2[n]$ are equivalent to the odd and even samples, respectively, of $Y[m]$ in the equivalent channel, and finally the whole channel from the source to the central and side reconstructions is equivalent to the channel from $X[n]$ to $\hat X_C[n]$ and $\hat X_S[n]$, respectively.
+The operation of applying the predictor $A(z)$ to each description $V_1[n]$ and $V_2[n]$ in the encoder of Fig.~\ref{high_res}, is equivalent to applying the upsampled predictor $A(z^2)$ to the signal $V[m]$ in the test channel in Fig.~\ref{DPCM_DSM_2}.
+By using high-dimensional vector quantizers (ECDQs) with mutually independent dither sequences in the encoder, the two resulting quantization noise sequences become statistically equivalent to the additive noise $Z[m]$ of the test channel.
+Consequently, the two descriptions $Y_1[n]$ and $Y_2[n]$ are equivalent to the odd and even samples, respectively, of $Y[m]$ in the equivalent test channel.
+Finally, the whole channel from the source to the central and side reconstructions is equivalent to the channel from $X[n]$ to $\hat X_C[n]$ and $\hat X_S[n]$, respectively.

 Since we have seen that the mutual information in the test channel achieves (with optimized spectra $\Tp$ and $\Tm$) the colored MD RDF, the encoder/decoder pair of Figs.~\ref{high_res} and \ref{high_res_decoder} is able to achieve the complete RDF for stationary Gaussian sources at all resolutions and for any desired side-to-central distortion ratio.